deveshm/connormcgarr.github.io/_posts/2022-04-08-type-confusion-part-3.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/3typeconfusion24.png" alt="">

 The Google Project Zero [issue](https://bugs.chromium.org/p/project-zero/issues/detail?id=1360) explains that we essentially can just walk the `type` pointer to extract a `ScriptContext` structure which, in turn, contains `ThreadContext`.
-The `ThreadContext` structure is responsible, as we have see, for storing various stack addresses.
+The `ThreadContext` structure is responsible, as we have seen, for storing various stack addresses.
 Here are the offsets:

 1. `type + 0x8` = `JavaScriptLibrary`
 2. `JavaScriptLibrary + 0x430` = `ScriptContext`